cnr-ibba/nf-resequencing-mem/README.md

   columns are described (see `assets/samplesheet.csv` for an example).
 In the `fastq_1` and `fastq_2` columns you need to specify the path fore _R1_ and _R2_ files respectively.
-If you have single paired reads, leave `fastq_2` column empty.
+If you have single paired reads, leave `fastq_2` column empty. if you have more file for the same sample, specify all the single/pair files using the same _sample name_: this pipeline will append all reads belonging to the same sample before calling _trimgalore_
 - `--genome_path`: path to genome (FASTA, uncompressed) file
 - `-profile`: specify one of `docker`, `singularity` and `conda` profiles. `singularity` is the recommended profile in a HPC environment